CompPhysics/AdvancedMachineLearning/README.md

 - Reading recommendation: Goodfellow et al chapter 20.10-20.14
 - See also Foster, chapter 7 on energy-based models
 - Slides at https://github.com/CompPhysics/AdvancedMachineLearning/blob/main/doc/pub/week13/ipynb/week13.ipynb
-- Video of lecture at https://youtu.be/
+- Video of lecture to be added

 ## April 27 - May 1:   Deep generative models
 - Diffusion models
 - Slides at https://github.com/CompPhysics/AdvancedMachineLearning/blob/main/doc/pub/week14/ipynb/week14.ipynb
-- Video	of lecture at https://youtu.be/
+- Video	of lecture to be added

 ## May 4-8: Deep generative models
 - Diffusion models
 - GANs
 - Slides at https://github.com/CompPhysics/AdvancedMachineLearning/blob/main/doc/pub/week15/ipynb/week15.ipynb
-- Video of lecture at https://youtu.be/
+- Video of lecture to be added

 ## May 11-15:  Discussion of projects and summary of course
 - Summary slides at https://github.com/CompPhysics/AdvancedMachineLearning/blob/main/doc/pub/week16/ipynb/week16.ipynb

+## May 18-22:  Discussion of projects

 ## Recommended textbooks: